 There is more than one way to dice an onion.
-The technique that works best is the one the feels most natural to your hands, which for me is the radial onion dice.
+The technique that works best is the one the feels most natural to your hands.
+For me, as for many, that tecnique is the radial onion dice.

-Some grocery stores will sharpen knives for free or for a nominal charge, sometimes knife sharpeners set up a stand at Farmers Markets and some hardware and kitchen supply stores offer a knife sharpening service.
+Some grocery stores will sharpen knives for free or for a nominal charge.
+Sometimes knife sharpeners set up a stand at Farmers Markets.
+Local hardware stores and kitchen supply stores sometimes offer a knife sharpening service.
 The cost is usually based on the knife length.
 It is well worth it to keep your knives sharp.
 Cooking prep is so much easier and more fun.